Eucalyptus regnans: Tallest specimens

-Some individuals attain much greater diameter; the largest known being "The Bulga Stump", a charred remnant near Tarra Bulga, South Gippsland district, Victoria, Australia which as a living tree had a DBH of 35 ft 4 in, making E. regnans the third thickest species of tree after the Baobab (Adansonia digitata) and the Montezuma Cypress (Taxodium mucronatum).
-As a consequence of being both the tallest and thickest Australian trees, E. regnans is also the most massive; that title being currently held by an individual called the "Kermandie Queen" discovered 2.4 mi west of Geeveston, Tasmania which measures 252 ft 7 in in height and has a diameter at breast height (DBH) of 22 ft 7 in.
+Some individuals attain much greater diameter; the largest known being "the Bulga Stump", a charred remnant near Tarra Bulga, South Gippsland district, Victoria, which as a living tree had a DBH of 35 ft 4 in, making E. regnans the third thickest species of tree after the baobab (Adansonia digitata) and the Montezuma cypress (Taxodium mucronatum).
+As a consequence of being both the tallest and thickest Australian trees, E. regnans is also the most massive; that title being currently held by an individual called the "Kermandie Queen" discovered 2.4 mi west of Geeveston, Tasmania, which measures 252 ft 7 in in height and has a diameter at breast height (DBH) of 22 ft 7 in.

-Al Carder notes that in 1888 a cash reward of 100 pounds was offered there for the discovery of any tree measuring more than 400 ft.
+Al Carder notes that in 1888 a cash reward of £100 was offered there for the discovery of any tree measuring more than 400 ft.
 The fact that such a considerable reward was never claimed is taken as evidence that such large trees did not exist.
 Carder's historical research, however, revealed that the reward was offered under conditions that made it highly unlikely to be collected.
 First, it was made in the depths of winter and applied only for a very short time.
 Next, the tree had to be measured by an accredited surveyor.
 Since loggers had already taken the largest trees from the most accessible Victorian forests, finding very tall trees then would have demanded an arduous trek into remote wilderness and at considerable altitude.
 In turn, that meant that searchers also needed the services of experienced bushmen to be able to guide them and conduct an effective search.
 Only one expedition actually penetrated one of the strongholds of E. regnans at Mount Baw Baw but its search was rendered ineffectual by cold and snow and managed to measure only a single living tree – the New Turkey Tree: 99.4 m – before appalling conditions forced a retreat, Carder notes.

 Ferdinand von Mueller claimed to have personally measured one tree near the headwaters of the Yarra River at 122 m.
 Nurseryman David Boyle, claimed in 1862 to have measured a fallen tree in a deep gully in the Dandenongs at 119.5 m, and with a diameter at its broken tip that indicated it might have lost another 8 m of trunk when it broke, for 128 m.